chnm/model-articles/content/articles/barleta.md

 case, as distance is not a primary explanatory variable and the data selection is small, tables are quite effective because they capture broad trends (highlighted with the "trend arrows") while offering granular information.
-This and the next tables show general patterns that are geographically discrete (that is, not influenced by the other locations) and happened *in spite of* their location.
-See Waldo Tobler, "A computer movie simulating urban growth in the Detroit region," *Economic Geography*, 46 (1970): 236.
+This table and the next one show general patterns that are geographically discrete (that is, not influenced by the other locations) and happened *in spite of* their location. *See Waldo Tobler, "A computer movie simulating urban growth in the Detroit region," *Economic Geography*, 46 (1970): 236.